spottair-com/AlertAir/README.md

 The general concept for AlertAir is as follows:
 * the AlertAir Bash script is exectued by crontab every five minutes
-* the VRS BaseStation.sqb database is queried for user-defined aircraft being airborne within the last five minutes
+* the VRS BaseStation.sqb database is queried for user-defined aircraft being first-seen airborne within the last five minutes
 * if there are any aircraft matching user-defined criteria found an email with aircraft data is sent to the user
 * the result of every five-minutes query is logged to the `alert-log.txt file`